Kong/docs.konghq.com/app/docs/0.10.x/plugin-development/distribution.md

 1. remove the plugin from your Kong api configuration.
 Make sure that it is no longer applied globally nor for any api or consumer.
 This has to be done only once for the entire Kong cluster, no restart/reload required.
-   This step in itself will make that the plugin is no longer used.
-But it is still possible to re-apply the plugin.
+   This step in itself will make that the plugin is no longer in use.
+But it remains available and it is still possible to re-apply the plugin.

 2. remove the plugin from the `custom_plugins` directive (on each Kong node).
    Make sure to have completed step 1 before doing so.
 After this step